 You can preview image, audio, and video files in the Preview pane.
-The Preview pane displays a thumbnail of the currently selected image or media file.
+By default, the Preview pane displays a thumbnail of the currently selected image or media file.
 You can resize the pane to adjust the thumbnail dimensions, and reposition the pane anywhere on your screen.
-It can also display the highlights of the image's EXIF information for quick reference.
+You can set the Preview pane to display highlights of the image's EXIF information for quick reference.